Elie Bouka

-Elie Christopher Bouka (born August 15, 1992) is a Canadian professional football defensive back.
-He played CIS football for the Calgary Dinos.
+Elie Christopher Bouka (born August 15, 1992) is a Canadian football coach who is the head coach for the Calgary Colts of the Canadian Junior Football League (CJFL).
+He played professionally as a defensive back and has been a member of the Arizona Cardinals, Saskatchewan Roughriders, Philadelphia Eagles, and Calgary Stampeders.
+He also played CIS football for the Calgary Dinos.

 Professional career

 Arizona Cardinals

 Bouka was signed by the Arizona Cardinals as an undrafted free agent on May 2, 2016.
 He was placed on injured reserve on August 30, 2016, after suffering a hamstring injury in the preseason.

 On August 1, 2017, Bouka was waived by the Cardinals with an injury settlement after suffering an ankle injury.

 Saskatchewan Roughriders (first stint)

 Bouka was drafted by the Saskatchewan Roughriders of the Canadian Football League (CFL) in the third round of the 2016 CFL draft.
 After his release from the Cardinals, he signed with the Roughriders on September 20, 2017.
 He played in four games for the Roughriders in 2017.

 Philadelphia Eagles

 On January 3, 2018, Bouka signed a reserve/future contract with the Philadelphia Eagles.
 He was waived/injured by the Eagles on April 30, 2018, and was placed on injured reserve.

 On February 21, 2019, Bouka was waived by the Eagles.